cosminadrianpopescu/vim-sql-workbench/README.md

 Reconnects the database explorer.
 This is useful if a timeout has occured while having a database connection opened.
 Then you call the `SWDbExplorerReconnect` in order to be able to execute commands again.

+## SWSqlShowAllColumns

+This will unhide all hidden columns from the current result set

+## SWSqlShowOnlyColumn

+*Parameters*:

+* column name: the name of the column to show

+This will hide all the columns from the current resultset with the exception of the mentioned column.

+*Note*: there is an autocomplete for the column name

+## SWSqlShowOnlyColumns

+* column names: a list of white space separated list of columns to be shown

+This will hide all the columns from the current resultset with the exception of the mentioned columns

+*Note*: there is an autocomplete for the column names

+## SWSqlShowColumn

+*Parameters*:

+* column name: the name of the column to show

+This will show the indicated column name (assuming that it is hidden)

+*Note*: there is an autocomplete for the column name

+## SWSqlHideColumn

+*Parameters*:

+* column name: the name of the column to hide

+This will hide the indeicated column.

+*Note*: there is an autocomplete for the column name

+## SWSqlFilterColumn

+*Parameters*:

+* column name: the name of the column to filter

+This will apply a filter on the specified column.

+*Note*: there is an autocomplete for the column name

+## SWSqlUnfilterColumn

+*Parameters*:

+* column name: the name of the column to unfilter

+This will remove any filters applied on the specified column.

+*Note*: there is an autocomplete for the column name

+## SWSqlRemoveAllFilters

+This will remove all filters applied for the current resultset.

 Settings
 ========================================